 Remember when we were kids and the big deal was to carve a pumpkin?
 And you bugged your parents from the beginning of October until finally, about a week before, they bought you a pumpkin?
 And you spent a good part of the afternoon carving it?
 And all the pumpkins looked pretty much alike because that was before someone came up with templates so even the most inept of us could make something really artistic.

 Your costume.
 Raise your hand if you ever went trick-or-treating as a ghost.
-One year Mother took an old sheet and cut two holes for my eyes, dropped it over my head and secured it with some twine around my waist.
+One year Mother took an old sheet, cut two holes for my eyes, dropped it over my head and secured it with some twine around my waist.
 Another year I went as Bo-Peep and made my costume all by myself out of crepe paper.
 I had a tree branch for my staff.
 Good thing it didn’t rain — but in never rains in Southern California.

-The average expenditure for each household is a mere $80, but since I’m not buying any — and you probably aren’t either — that means someone else is laying out the equivalent of a car payment for Halloween candy and decorations.
+Fast forward to 2018 You know how much candy we will buy?
+The National Confectioners Association expects people to cough up $2.5 billion (that’s Billion with a B) on candy this year.
+The average expenditure for each household is a mere $80, but since I’m not buying any — and you may not be either — that means someone else is laying out the equivalent of a car payment for Halloween candy and decorations.

 So the bottom line spent on Halloween this year in America is somewhere between 7.4 and 8 billion.
 Billion.
 And people squawk when the city wants to raise the taxes a half a cent for street improvement?
 Hey, be a sport — skip the screaming rat this year and send that $14.99 to the highway department.

 Or maybe we could just crush all those fake tombstones and use them to pave the roads.
+Happy Halloween!

 (I updated and re-posted this blog from a couple of years ago.
 No use wasting all that good research.
 See what I mean?
 Thrifty!)